 Spinach salad with warm bacon dressing is a classic dish that has been enjoyed by many for generations.

 The dish consists of fresh spinach leaves, topped with a warm bacon dressing.
-And is often accompanied by other ingredients such as hard-boiled eggs, sliced red onions, mushrooms, croutons, etc.
+It is often accompanied by other ingredients such as hard-boiled eggs, sliced red onions, mushrooms, croutons, etc.

 Warm bacon dressing is poured over the spinach leaves, which wilt slightly from the warmth of the dressing.
 The result is a salad that is both crispy and tender, with a combination of savory and sweet flavors.